CoreDNS (kube-dns) Resolution Truncation Issue on Kubernetes (Amazon EKS)

 Why the DNS response (message) was truncated?

 DNS primarily uses the User Datagram Protocol (UDP) on port number 53 to serve requests.
-Queries generally consist of a single UDP request from the client followed by a single UDP reply from the server. — wikipeida
+Queries generally consist of a single UDP request from the client followed by a single UDP reply from the server. — wikipedia

 It is also clear that some new DNS record types defined in the future will contain information exceeding the 512 byte limit that applies to UDP, and hence will require TCP.
 Thus, resolvers and name servers should implement TCP services as a backup to UDP today, with the knowledge that they will require the TCP service in the future.